Fewer Toys, More Fun

 As grown ups, we’re often overwhelmed by the sheer number of choices we have to make in a day.
 Life is really no different for our children, on their own scale.
-So, if you’re asking yourself, “How many toys should a child have?”
+So, if you’re asking yourself, “How many toys should a child have?” chances are, you are already onto something.

-Chances are, you are already onto something.
 In truth, kids benefit from having fewer toys, and you can benefit from creating intentional (and minimal) play options for your child.

-Did she have access to activities?
+Did they have access to activities?

 Toys?